Isidore-Newman-School/Creative-Coding-2017/Classwork/problemSet_0/3_functions.md

 <a name="ex0"></a>
 <pre>
 <b>Exercise 0:</b>
-Right a function, **goGreenies()**, that prints to the console, "Go Greenies!" and draws a green ellipse where the cursor is.
+Write a function, <b>goGreenies()</b>, that prints to the console, "Go Greenies!" and draws a green ellipse where the cursor is.
 Call this function in the draw().
 </pre>

 ```javascript